Ay María qué puntería

 Ay María qué puntería!
 (María, what an aim!) is a Mexican sitcom, from Televisa.
 It centers on the adventures of an indigenous Mexican woman named La India María, who works as a maid in Mexico City.

 Synopsis

-When indigenous orange seller María Nicolasa Cruz is chased by a government inspector she crosses paths with an aspiring television producer and his crew.
-She is offered a maiden job and is soon involved in many of their projects, which results in various comedic adventures and great outcomes for all of them.
+When indigenous orange seller María Nicolasa Cruz is chased by a government inspector, she crosses paths with television producer and his crew.
+She is offered a job and soon becomes involved in many of their projects, leading to a series of comedic situation.